CigarsSmoker/Clone/Contributing-ruleset-recipes.md

 The strictest ruleset for which recipes must un-break sites is:

 - The global rule `* 1st-party * allow` is present
+- The global rule `* 1st-party frame allow` is present
 - All 3rd-party requests blocked by default (including images/css)
 - All scripts blocked by default (including 1st-party scripts)
 - All 3rd-party frames are blocked by default